 - A) a light wave

 - B) a sound wave

 - C) a radio wave

 - D) All can travel in a vacuum.

 - E) None can travel in a vacuum.

-Answer: B, Sound needs a medium, but the others are all EM and can tracel in vacuum The whiteness of clouds is evidence in the clouds for a variety of
+Answer: B, Sound needs a medium, but the others are all EM and can tracel in vacuum The fact that you can get sunburned while submerged in water is evidence that water